RocketChat/alexa-rocketchat-flashbriefing/README.md

 * On Server Homepage click on **Create New** -> **Channel**

-# TODOs

-Need community help in the following:

-* externalize it to a nodeJS server, to handle "hundreds of flash briefings across hundreds of RCs" for millions of users - reduce Lamda cost and create  "flash breifing publishing as a service"
-* add caching to significantly reduce lambda cost
-* add a conversation flow to allow an admin to "publish the briefing" daily using the VUI
-* add support for audio content for more personal flash breifing delivery

 * Set **Private Channel** -> **Public Channel** and Enable **Broadcast Channel**.

 * Then give your **Channel Name**, and click on **Create**.